jumbojett/vroom/README.md

 ## Developers

 ### Speed up elgg!
-Vroom can help you speed up your process intensive functions that don't render output to the browser.
+Vroom can help you speed up your process intensive functions that aren't rendering output to the browser.
 Converting old code is easy!

 #### Old
 ```php